 Zero saturated fats.
 Compared to cow’s milk, oat milk contains less saturated fat.
 It often has zero saturated fat and instead has the equivalent in unsaturated fat (i.e. healthy fats).

 Are all oat milks the same?
 What should I look for in oat milks?

 There is a lot of variability in the alternative milk market, which is why it is essential to check the nutritional label before you buy.
 When it comes to oat milk, many brands pack in lots of added sugar, oils, stabilisers, gums, and flavourings like chocolate or vanilla.
 Contrary to popular belief, oats do not require stabilisers or gums since oats already have a naturally gummy texture when combined with water.

-Another common issue is gluten – if you are celiac or have a gluten-intolerance, make sure that your oat milk is certified gluten-free, and the other ingredients are gluten-free.
+Another common issue is gluten – if you are celiac or have a gluten intolerance, make sure that your oat milk is certified gluten-free and the other ingredients are gluten-free.

 Plenish Gluten-Free Oat Milk is deliciously creamy and made from just three natural ingredients: gluten-free oats, filtered water and a pinch of sea salt.
 It’s also free from added sugar, stabilisers and gums.
-Plus, our team conducts full testing throughout the production process and on finished products to certify its gluten-free status.
+Plus, our team conducts complete testing throughout the production process and on finished products to certify its gluten-free status.

 Key takeaway: look for a clean nutritional label with only ingredients you can pronounce.

 Most people with gluten intolerance or sensitivity should avoid oat milk, except for certified gluten-free brands like Plenish Gluten-Free Oat Milk.
 If you’re looking to cut down your sugar intake, we recommend opting for unsweetened varieties or switching to unsweetened nut-based milks such as Almond, Cashew or Hazelnut, which are all lower in sugar.